 - Feeling helpless and guilty.

 - Less energy and more tiredness than normal.

 - Difficulty sleeping at night.

 - Thoughts of suicide or self-harm.

 - Physical aches and pains that do not have a clear cause.

 Depression is typically treated with a combination of therapeutic medications and psychotherapy.
-Sometimes brain stimulation therapy may be used, as well as cognitive-behavioral therapy and interpersonal therapy.
+Sometimes brain stimulation therapy may be used and cognitive-behavioral therapy and interpersonal therapy.

 Attention Deficit Hyperactivity Disorder

-Attention deficit hyperactivity disorder, or ADHD, is characterized by an ongoing pattern of hyperactive, impulsive behaviors and inattention.
+Attention deficit hyperactivity disorder, or ADHD, is characterized by an ongoing hyperactive, impulsive behaviors and inattention pattern.
 Most people equate this condition to children, but there are many adults who struggle with it as well.